ghc-proposals/ghc-proposals/proposals/0000-amending-mrp.rst

 -------------------
 rhendric has already made a MR to perform phase 2 of the amended proposal, which can be found `here <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/13999>`_.
-As such the only code cost would be for stage 3 of the amended proposal.
+It may require further adjustments after discussion of this proposal.

 Old tutorials may become more incorrect as they will no longer be able to define ``Monad`` fully.